Casennnn/window_dir_Observer/README.md

 After downloading the `.zip` file, keep all files in the same directory.
 Keep the name of the configuration file unchanged as `config.ini`.
 Read the next session and make sure you have the configuration file paramenters correct.
 Change the paths location to an existing path before running.

-In case of deleting the configuration file accidentally, simply running the `main.py` can recreate the default configuration file.
+In case of deleting the configuration file accidentally, running the `main.py` will recreate the default configuration file.